yiiext/taggable-behavior/readme_en.txt

 }
 ~~~

-For using AR model for tags (for example, for binding custom behavior), use EARTaggableBehaviour
+For using AR model for tags (for example, to bind custom behavior), use EARTaggableBehaviour.

-Add in settings import section taggable extension directory connection string
+To do it add following to your config:

 return array(
   // ...